When does Rafael Nadal play next at the Australian Open?

 When does Rafael Nadal play next?

-Next match: (1) Rafael Nadal v Nick Kyrgios (23) – Australian Open Fourth Round
+Next match: (1) Rafael Nadal v Dominic Thiem (5) – Australian Open quarter-finals

 How to watch Rafael Nadal at the Australian Open